The Gaussian core model in high dimensions: Interpolation by polynomials

 We will obtain our auxiliary function $h$ as a limit of Hermite interpolation polynomials.
 It will prove convenient to apply a quadratic change of variables $z=-t^2$, so that the Gaussian $e^{-\alpha t^2}$ becomes the exponential function $e^{\alpha z}$.

 Fix $\alpha>0$, and define $\lambda_1 < \lambda_2 < \cdots$ and $r$ as in Theorem~\ref{thm:main}.
 We define the sequence of interpolation points $u_1,u_2,\dots$ by

 for $j \ge 1$.
 Aside from the quadratic change of variables, these are exactly the points at which we wish the auxiliary function to equal the Gaussian, and the repetition indicates that we will interpolate to second order.
-Note that $|u_j| = \Theta(j^2)$ as $j \to \infty$, which in this case means there are positive constants $c$ and $C$ (depending on $n$ but not $j$) such that $cj^2 < |u_j| < Cj^2$ for all $j$.
+Note that $|u_j| \asymp j^2$ as $j \to \infty$, in the sense that there are positive constants $c$ and $C$ (depending on $n$ but not $j$) such that $cj^2 < |u_j| < Cj^2$ for all $j$.

 Let $p_{M}$ be the Hermite interpolation of the function $z \mapsto e^{\alpha z}$ at $u_1,\dots,u_{M}$.
 We will define the auxiliary function $h$ by

 for $w \in \R^n$, once we show that this limit exists.